adyballa/decorator-eq/README.md

 Decorator for portation of haskell typeclass EQ
 ===============================================

-The Eq Interface defines equality and inequality.
+The Eq Interface defines equality and inequality in [typescript](https://www.typescriptlang.org/).
 The decorator implements the EQ-Interface.
 On the other hand it is a library for funtions.
 Mainly Lists of this interface are used.

+There is an es5-translation in the dist-directory.
+[tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) was used for transpiling.

 ## Installation